Back to California

 Plain English Breakdown

-The bill summary does not specify exact details about fee adjustments or specific conditions for life-sustaining services projects.
+The bill summary does not specify exact amounts for fees.

 Western Joshua Tree Conservation Act: Fees